jcocozza/jbf/README.md

 ### Layout

 Each file is wrapped in with the [layout file](internal/pandoc/layout.html).
 This takes advantage of Go's templating system.
 You can modify this file, or create your own.
-Simple just includ `{{ .Content }}` where you'd like your content to go.
+Simply just include `{{ .Content }}` where you'd like your content to go.

 ### Styling